arcus/education_modules/sql_basics/sql_basics.md

 <div class = "important">

-By default, all items in the `order by` clause will be sorted in `asc` order if no explicit ordering direction is provided.
+By default, all items in the `ORDER BY` clause will be sorted in `asc` order if no explicit ordering direction is provided.

 </div>